postcss/autoprefixer/README.md

 You can check the current status of this feature in [autoprefixer#37](https://github.com/ai/autoprefixer/issues/37).

-### Why does an Autoprefixer plugin for my text editor change indentation?
+### Why Autoprefixer plugin for text editor changed my indents?

 [Rework](https://github.com/visionmedia/rework), which Autoprefixer currently uses for parsing CSS, doesn’t save indents, because it was created for Grunt